Ohio abortion law meant weeks of 'anguish,' 'agony' for couple whose unborn child had organs outside her body - KTVZ

 Spokespeople for DeWine and Vance told CNN that they plan on responding to Kyle’s email.
 DeWine noted that the law banning state insurance from paying for abortions was enacted before he took office.

-A spokesperson for her workplace, which owns the insurance plan, says it will continue to comply with the law while providing exceptional patient care.
+A spokesperson for Beth’s workplace, which owns the insurance plan, says it will continue to comply with the law while providing exceptional patient care.

 Beth belongs to the Ohio Nurses Association, a union affiliated with the American Federation of Teachers.